fbpx

 Slănic Prahova Salt Mine

-The Slănic Prahova Salt Mine is a fascinating side excursion from Bucharest that is situated a little more than 100 kilometers from the city.
+The Slănic Prahova Salt Mine is a captivating side excursion located over 100 kilometers from Bucharest.
 The biggest salt mine in Europe, which was first used for tourism in 1686, is still in service today.

 The mine’s interior consists of 14 trapezoidal chambers, some of which have ceilings as tall as 70 meters.
 A tiny museum, a soccer field, and a playground are among the attractions found inside the Salt Mine.
 As a result of its therapeutic uses, the underground also functions as a spa.